egrguric/dashboard/README.md

-# RMardown Dashboard for RAMP
+# RMarkdown Dashboard for RAMP